qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

 openSUSE
 ++++++++

-openSUSE packages for 11.2, 11.3, 11.4, 12.1, Factory Tumbleweed and SLE11 (32
+Latest openSUSE package called qgis2 is available for 12.1, 12.2, 12.3, Factory and
-and 64bit).
+Tumbleweed (32 and 64bit).
 Add the following repository to your installation manager.
 All packages include GRASS and Python support.

 http://download.opensuse.org/repositories/Application:/Geo/<version>/